 Help / HTML5 Ad Animation Modes: Auto, Custom, and Keyframes

-In Foldwrap, all animation edits happen in the timeline.
-Each creative element has its own row, and row color shows which animation mode is active.
+Each creative element has its own timeline row, and row color shows which animation mode is active.

 Timeline view showing auto, custom, and keyframe animation modes in Foldwrap